Jai1122/deepwiki-open-v1/README.md

 # Install Python dependencies
 pip install -r api/requirements.txt

-# Start the API server
+# Start the API server (recommended - includes validation)
+python start_api.py

+# Or manually start the server
 python -m api.main
 ```

+> **⚠️ Important**: The API server must be running on port 8001 before the frontend can generate wikis.
+If you see connection timeout errors in the UI, check that the API server started successfully.

 #### Step 3: Start the Frontend